scotthong/dlib-align-faces/readme.md

 1. Detect frontal faces in an image.
 2. Output face chip rectangles/bounding boxes in JSON format to the console.
 3. Align the face chips and save them to the specified destination.
-The face chips are saved using the given size (both width and height), quality (jpeg image quality) and padding.

 You can capture the JSON output and read the exported face chips (JPEG images) to integrate with your application.

-## How to compile

-### Support platforms
+## Support platforms

 This tool can be compiled under multiple platforms the same way Dlib C++ library is supported.
 However, only limited testings are performed under the following platforms:

 1. Linux/Ubuntu 14.04: Linux_x86_64
 2. Mac/OSX: mac_x86_64
 3. Windows/Windows 7: windows_x86_64

+## How to compile

 ### Clone the dlib-align-faces project from github.